By Kelcie Lloyd, Special Programs Manager

 While the children are by no means the only tragedy that occurred in the home, the girls are some of the most active spirits around.
 Psychics contact staffers frequently, and recently one told us that the young African American girl’s name was Ellie or Eleanor.
 We continue our archival research and hope to find historical evidence one day to confirm this information.

 As playful spirits, the girls enjoy playing hide and seek sometimes including unsuspecting people.
 One night, in the dark Lighthouse tower, a lone staff member was closing up for the night.
 He heard giggling at the top of the tower.
 Thinking that he had left someone on top of the tower, he returned to the top to find it empty.
 As he began to head back down the tower, he heard the same giggles below him.
-Descending the bottom, he once again found no one there.
+Descending the stairs, he once again found no one there.
 Was it just the wind, or was he in the midst of a game of hide and seek?

 Another evening a female guest on a Dark of the Moon Tour was standing on the first step of the metal Lighthouse staircase.
 When she took her first step to climb the tower, she found her shoelace tied to the staircase.
 Whether it was a ghost or her companion playing a trick, we cannot say.